How Do I Participate?

 The School Enrichment Kit Program is a unique, evidence based approach to reaching Nebraska's youth.
 The School Enrichment Kits include lesson plans with coordinating activities that meet the health curriculum objectives required for the nutrition unit of each grade school age group.
 School enrichment classrooms spend an average of five to six hours using the School Enrichment Kits to teach nutrition to limited resource youth through Extension team members and teachers.

-Nutrition and Physical Activity Self-Assessment for Childcare Centers (NAP SACC): NEP, with support from Team Nutrition and the Nebraska Department of Health and Human Services, is creating healthier childcare settings by training childcare providers on the best practices they should follow related to nutrition, physical activity and breastfeeding.
-The NAP SACC Program is a practice-based intervention designed to enhance the facilities' nutrition and physical activity policies, practices, and overall wellness.
-NAP SACC practices improve the nutritional quality of food served, the amount and quality of physical activity, and staff-child interactions.
+Nutrition and Physical Activity Self-Assessment for Childcare Centers (Go NAP SACC): NEP, with support from Team Nutrition and the Nebraska Department of Health and Human Services, is creating healthier childcare settings by training childcare providers on the best practices they should follow related to nutrition, physical activity and breastfeeding.
+The Go NAP SACC Program is a practice-based intervention designed to enhance the facilities' nutrition and physical activity policies, practices, and overall wellness.
+Go NAP SACC practices improve the nutritional quality of food served, the amount and quality of physical activity, and staff-child interactions.

 School Wellness Policy: NEP, with support from Team Nutrition, provides schools with the opportunity to collaborate with Extension team members to develop, modify and carry out their school wellness policies.
 School wellness policies are multi-faceted, and, at times, difficult to navigate.
 Extension team members can help by providing support for school gardens, school programming, grant writing, partnership connections, and brainstorming ideas to help each school develop a personalized wellness policy.